DataDog/hiring-engineers/answers.md

 ## Collecting APM Data
 * Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

+   First, I needed to install ddtrace.
+I did this by using pip and the folliwng commmadn: `pip install ddtrace`

    [Link to Screenboard](https://p.datadoghq.com/sb/eebd8a387-fea48cfe80d82e08a0f30cddab616be4)
    ![Dashboard](/img/Dashboard_apm_hostmap.png)